Canonical bases of tensor products and positivity properties: Abstract

 \section{Abstract}

-We prove that the canonical basis of a modified quantum group $\dot{\mathbf{U}}$ exhibits strong positivity properties for the canonical basis elements arising from spherical parabolic subalgebras.
-Our main result establishes that the structure constants for both the multiplication with arbitrary canonical basis elements in $\dot{\mathbf{U}}$ and the action on the canonical basis elements of arbitrary tensor products of simple lowest and highest weight modules by these elements belong to $\mathbb{N}[v,v^{-1}]$.
-This implies, in particular, for quantum groups of finite type, the structure constants for multiplication and for action on tensor product with respect to canonical basis are governed by positive coefficients.
+Let $\mathbf{U}$ be a quantum group of symmetric type.
+We introduce the {\it thickening realization} to realize (a suitable approximation of) the tensor product ${^{\omega}\Lambda_{\lambda_1}}\otimes \Lambda_{\lambda_2}$ of a simple integrable lowest weight module and a highest weight module as a subquotient of the Verma module of a larger quantum group $\tilde{\mathbf{U}}$.
+For the canonical basis of the tensor product, we show that the entries of the transition matrix from the pure tensor basis to it, and the structure constants of the action by spherical parabolic subalgebras of the modified quantum group $\dot{\mathbf{U}}$ are given by the structure constants of the comultiplication and multiplication in the negative part $\tilde{\mathbf{U}}^-$ of $\tilde{\mathbf{U}}$ with respect to its canonical basis respectively.
+Thus, we deduce the positivity property of the canonical basis of the tensor product.

-A key ingredient is the thickening construction, an algebraic technique that embeds a suitable approximation of the tensor of a lowest weight module and a highest weight module of $\dot{\mathbf{U}}$ into the negative part $\tilde{\mathbf{U}}^-$ of a larger quantum group.
-This allows us to inherit the desired positivity for the tensor product from the well-established positivity of the canonical basis of $\tilde{\mathbf{U}}^-$.
+In particular, we obtain the positivity property of the canonical bases for the action of $\dot{\mathbf{U}}$ on simple integrable highest weight modules, generalizing Lusztig's theorem from Chevalley generators to any canonical basis elements of $\dot{\mathbf{U}}$; for the action of Chevalley generators on ${^{\omega}\Lambda_{\lambda_1}}\otimes \Lambda_{\lambda_2}$; and for multiplication in $\dot{\mathbf{U}}$, as well as the actions on arbitrary tensor products.
+At $v=1$, these results connect to geometric total positivity on double flag varieties, explored in \cite{HX}.